cuiyongbo/hello-world/my_wiki/languages/english_notes_13.rst

 |
 | snare
 | Definition: a trap for catching birds or animals, typically one having a noose of wire or cord.
-| Usage: He found himself snared in a web of intrigue.
+| Usage: He found himself snared in a web of intrigue. [阴谋]
+|
+| intrigue
+| Definition: arouse the curiosity or interest of; fascinate.
+| Usage: I was intrigued by your question.
+| Definition: make secret plans to do something illicit or detrimental to someone.
+| Usage: the delegates were intriguing for their own gains.
 |
 | pauper
 | Definition: a very poor person; begger.